Microsoft 365 - Outlook data source

 • The Outlook data source supports collection of linked attachments.

 • Authentication for collecting archived mailbox should use modern authentication.
 When using modern authentication, client ID and secret, the Exchange Web Services full_access_as_app permission must be applied to the Azure app registration—TenantId, ClientId, ClientSecret.
-This permission is required for collecting online archived mailboxes and inactive mailboxes.
+This permission is required for collecting online archived mailboxes.

 • If you have a GCC high tenant, than you need to use the GCC High connector when setting up a data source.
 For more information, see Microsoft's GCC High endpoints documentation.
 Also, if in GCC only, you can use the same Microsoft 365 commercial tile.